DrorHarari/keypirinha-ppl/README.md

 * `%APPDATA%\Keypirinha\InstalledPackages` in **Installed mode**

-Ppl comes with a sample list of contacts to play with (it is written to the user folder as sample-contacts.vcf) but to use the plugin, you'll need to export your contacts into a vCard format (a .vcf file) from Google Contacts or from another application add add it to the Ppl configuration file.
+Ppl comes with a sample contacts file to play with (it is written to the user folder as sample-contacts.vcf) but to use the plugin, you'll need to export your contacts into a vCard format (a .vcf file) from Google Contacts or from another application add add it to the Ppl configuration file.

-In the following example, we add a company contacts vCard file from a shared location and a Google contact file from the User configuration directory.:
+In the following example, we add a company contacts vCard file from a shared location and a Google contact file from the User configuration directory:

 ```
 ...